grp-bork/porTraits/README.md

 ---
 # Usage
 ## Cloud-based Workflow Manager (CloWM)
-This workflow is available on the `CloWM` platform (https://clowm.bi.denbi.de/workflows/).
+This workflow is available on the `CloWM` platform (https://clowm.bi.denbi.de/workflows/), enabling user-friendly workflow execution in the cloud: no command line or installation required, free for academic use.

 ## Command-Line Interface (CLI)
 The workflow run is controlled by environment-specific parameters (see [run.config](https://github.com/grp-bork/porTraits/blob/main/config/run.config)).
 The parameters in the `params.yml` can be specified on the command line as well.